TAUSIF

 Response

 Wrapped every reservation in a row-level Postgres lock and added a sweeper for stale holds.
 Cost: 30ms per booking.
-Benefit: the race condition is dead.
+Benefit: the race condition is gone.

 Result